A04-Capstone-Group-02/movie-analysis/README.md

 ### Note

 To run the `clustering` target, we highly recommend enabling GPU to ensure reasonable running time, since this target heavily interacts with a transformer model.
-Running other targets without GPU will not be a issue.
+Running other targets without GPU will not be an issue.

 ## Run